Scalpel in hand, Chinese Premier Li stirs reform hopes

 "We had suspected that Premier Li would want to drive significant reforms.
 We underestimated, however, his apparent willingness to make policy choices that would risk putting further downside pressure on the economy."

 In May, Li said there was limited room for policy stimulus because such measures carried risks and were not sustainable.
-China has a debt hangover from spending 4 trillion yuan (423.3 billion pounds) at the height of the global financial crisis in 2008/2009 to boost the economy.
+China has a debt hangover from spending 4 trillion yuan ($650.9 billion) at the height of the global financial crisis in 2008/2009 to boost the economy.

 The cabinet also said this month after a meeting chaired by Li that credit had to be used for real business needs.